Green's function representations for Marchenko imaging without up/down decomposition: Acoustic Green's function representations

-with $\alpha_0=\alpha(\xR)$.
+with $\alpha_0=\alpha(x_{3,R})$.
 Consider the horizontally layered medium of Figure \ref{Figure3}(a).
 Two thin high-velocity layers ($c_2=c_4=3000$ m/s) are embedded in a homogeneous background medium with a velocity of 2000 m/s.
 The mass densities, in kg m$^{-3}$, are assigned the same numerical values as the velocities to get significant contrasts between the different layers.
-A plane wave is emitted from $\xR$ into the medium, with slowness $s_1=1/2800$ s m$^{-1}$, hence, this wave leaves the surface with an angle $\alpha_0=45.6^o$ and becomes evanescent in the high-velocity layers.
+A plane wave is emitted from $x_{3,R}$ into the medium, with slowness $s_1=1/2800$ s m$^{-1}$, hence, this wave leaves the surface with an angle $\alpha_0=45.6^o$ and becomes evanescent in the high-velocity layers.
 For the source function we use a Ricker wavelet with a central frequency of 50 Hz, hence, the wavelength for the central frequency in the high-velocity layers is 60 m.
-The thickness of the high-velocity layers is 20 m, which is small compared with the wavelength, hence, we may expect that the waves tunnel through these layers.
-Figure \ref{Figure3}(b) shows the numerically modelled reflection response $R(s_1,\xR,\tau)$ for the chosen slowness.
+The thickness of the high-velocity layers is 20 m, which is of the same order as the distance over which the evanescent waves decay with a factor 1/e, which is equal to $1/(\omega_c\sqrt{s_1^2-1/c_2^2})$=24.8 m.
+Hence, we may expect that the waves tunnel through these layers.
+Figure \ref{Figure3}(b) shows the numerically modelled reflection response $R(s_1,x_{3,R},\tau)$ for the chosen slowness.
 The first two events are composite reflections from the two high-velocity layers (including internal multiples of evanescent waves inside these layers) and the other events are multiple reflections between these layers.
-Figure \ref{Figure3}(c) shows the numerically modelled focusing function $\f(s_1,x_3,\xR,\tau)$ as a function of $x_3$ and $\tau$, convolved with the same Ricker wavelet for a clear display.
+Figure \ref{Figure3}(c) shows the numerically modelled focusing function $f(s_1,x_3,x_{3,R},\tau)$ as a function of $x_3$ and $\tau$, convolved with the same Ricker wavelet for a clear display.
 Blue and red arrows indicate upgoing and downgoing waves, respectively, in the homogeneous background medium.
 The tunnelling of the waves through the high-velocity layers is clearly visible.
-A single upgoing wave reaches the surface $\xR$ at $\tau=0$, conform the focusing condition formulated by equation (\ref{eqfocp}) (except that in this display $\delta(\tau)$ is convolved with the Ricker wavelet).
-Note that the amplitude increases with increasing depth (to compensate for the evanescent waves in the high-velocity layers), which means that, in practice, the numerically computed focusing function becomes unstable beyond some depth.
+A single upgoing wave reaches the surface $x_{3,R}$ at $\tau=0$, conform the focusing condition formulated by equation (\ref{eqfocp}) (except that in this display $\delta(\tau)$ is convolved with the Ricker wavelet).
+Note that the amplitude increases with increasing depth (to compensate for the evanescent waves in the high-velocity layers), which means that, in practice, the numerically computed focusing function becomes unstable beyond some thickness of the high-velocity layers.